Home

 3. A strong stable neck with properly dressed frets. - This prevents a myriad of problems and expensive repairs caused by warped necks and bad fret jobs.

-4. Properly dressed frets that are even, no sharp ends, no buzzing due to uneven frets. - prevent cut fingers and frustration with buzzing.
-This is very important - .important fret jobs are expensive even on a inexpensive guitar.
+4. Properly dressed frets that are even, no sharp ends, no buzzing due to uneven frets.
+The best beginner electric guitar will have proper attention to finishing the frets - prevent cut fingers and frustration with buzzing.
+This is very important - .important fret jobs are expensive even on an inexpensive guitar.

-5. Good quality tuners - A quality guitar is easy to tune and reduces the frustration a beginner has with tuning.
+5. Good quality tuners - The best beginner electric guitar is easy to tune and reduces the frustration a beginner has with tuning.
 Tuners should have smooth accurate action and hold solid.
-Tuner replacement can be a major hassle if replacements are hard to located.
+Tuner replacement can be a major hassle if replacements are hard to locate.
 Good tuners can be a $150 - $200 replacement job by a good tech.
 It's not that hard to do yourself if you know which tuners to buy.

 6. Good quality electronics and shielding - prevents crackling noises and hum.
-Try the guitar out around florescent lighting or a old computer monitor to see if it hums badly.
+Try the guitar out around florescent lighting or an old computer monitor to see if it hums badly.

-7. Simple tremolo system - Floyd rose tremolos make changing strings overly complicated for a beginner, unless you want your guitar tech to do it, but that can run about $30 or so.
+7. Simple tremolo system - Floyd rose tremolos make changing strings overly complicated for a beginner,and in my opinion would not make a good choice for the best beginner electric guitar unless you want your guitar tech to do it, but that can run about $30 or so.
 Floyd Rose trems can be a major cool factor though.

 8. A manufacturers warranty - Peace of mind in case of future problems identified later.
 Used guitars will usually not have this.